thegoodideaco/par-coords/src/projects/grouping-with-d3-comparison/readme.md

 ### With group

 Using group, we call it directly, and it returns a group immediately.
-Instead of returning an object with a grouping method, we return a method instead.
+Instead of returning an object with a grouping method, we return the group itself as an `InternMap`.

 ```js